 How will you help your team get rid of data-related tasks?

-Pace Productivity’s questionnaire to sales reps found that the vast majority of them believed their most important tasks were to generate sales and orders (41%), and build relationships and meet customers (36%).
+Sales reps are most successful when they have ample time to focus on generating sales and orders and building relationships with prospects and customers.
 Not only are these high-value tasks, they also require a high level of concentration—searching for information or doing data entry while having a distracted conversation with a customer is probably a bad idea.

 A proper CRM is more than a glorified digital contact list.
 Not only should it be able to help you save time, it should also make it easier for you to focus on work that you enjoy—and equally importantly, makes you look good to your manager.
 (Because when did “I typed all this out in only 20 minutes!” ever get someone a promotion?)